 Given that dogs and cats have evolved over 40 million years eating raw food, is it so surprising to accept that changing their diet to a fully cooked ration could in fact be causing an increase in pancreatic exhaustion and an increased incidence of pancreatitis.

-I have treated many cases of pancreatitis over the years, and whilst I do not have any secrets in actual treatment, I have found that diet change (to a raw food diet) will make a huge difference in lessening the rate of recurrence, and in the long term prognosis of the animal.
-In combination with a change to raw food, I also advocate the addition of pancreatic enzymes to the diet (eg Enzyplex powder) to create a “reverse feedback” effect on the pancreas, and to effectively supplement a failing organ.
+We have see many dog owners with pancreatitis over the years, and have found that diet change (to a raw food diet) will make a huge difference in lessening the rate of recurrence, and in the long term prognosis of the animal.
+In combination with a change to raw food, we also advocate the addition of pancreatic enzymes to the diet (eg Enzyplex powder) to create a “reverse feedback” effect on the pancreas, and to effectively supplement a failing organ.
 Pets that are raised on a raw food diet are extremely unlikely to ever have to deal with pancreatitis, or indeed a raft of other chronic degenerative diseases that can be linked to poor nutrition.

 We endeavour to deliver the best information possible on natural health and diets for dogs and cats.
 Our articles involve contributions from senior veterinarians and are researched thoroughly.
 They remain the opinion of Vets All Natural however and we would always recommend seeking professional advice specific to your pet from a veterinarian. © Copyright 2015 Vets All Natural.
 All Rights Reserved